Choreography + Film

 Cyclical Navigations: In the In Between

 Cyclical Navigations: In the In Between (2021-2022) is an interdisciplinary installation that takes the audience on a nonlinear journey of time through memory, story, movement, and location.
 Ethnography and memory-work are conducted through the Lettering movement practice and oral interviews.
 Within this project storytelling is a tool that aids in orientation within, and navigation of cyclical temporalities in the present, or the “In Between.”
-The “In Between” is the fleeting present space wedged alongside of history and the contemporary.
+The “In Between” is the fleeting present space wedged alongside history and the contemporary.
 It is the liminal space that exists between an Afropessimist reality and Afrofuturist practice(s).

 The installation takes on a geography of its own through the connecting of Black American stories across identity, generation, class, discipline, and region.
-This work is an offering that co-creates a container for Black folks to share their stories, explore their relationship to time and location, and investigate the memories within their bodies with care.
+This work is an offering that co-creates a container for Black folks to share their stories, explore their relationship to time, location, land, and investigate the memories within their bodies with care.
 By conceptualizing storytelling as a practice of embodied memory recollection the body is able to be acknowledged as an archive of individual and collective experiences.

 Cyclical Navigations: In the In Between considers what is possible if Black history, and thus Black stories, are treated with care through the valuing of Black bodies and voices, both living and deceased.
 It interrogates what happens when land is viewed as a container that holds the stories of those who are and were, and what happens when we acknowledge what and who was while inscribing what and who is into space.